copelandbrandon/Wetbat_travel_dash/README.md

 # Comments

-- Most components are non functional and only there to more accurately depict the dashboard from the challenge document.
+- Most components are non functional and only there to more accurately depict the dashboard from the challenge document such as the quick quote form.

-- click on a quote within the quote list to view the details page for that quote.
+- Click on a quote within the quote list to view the details page for that quote.

+- I would have liked to spend more time on this project to finish functionality for the form and add a few more widgets however due to external time constraints I am submitting the challenge now with the minimum requirements having been met.